scalabli/quo/docs/progressbars.rst

     ]

 That sequence of
-:class:`~prompt_toolkit.shortcuts.progress_bar.formatters.Formatter` can be
+:class:`~quo.shortcuts.progress_bar.formatters.Formatter` can be
-passed to the `formatter` argument of :class:`~prompt_toolkit.shortcuts.ProgressBar`.
+passed to the `formatter` argument of :class:`~quo.indicator.ProgressBar`.
 So, we could change this and modify the progress bar to look like an apt-get style progress bar:

 .. code:: python